 Typically, it's best practice to maintain the original files unchanged and utilize Cloudinary for generating on-demand transformed versions of your media assets.

 If, however, you wish to preserve a transformed version as the original, you can achieve this by using the original image's URL as the upload source and applying an incoming transformation.
 Here's an example in Ruby that uploads an image from an existing resource, retains its public ID, and restricts its size to a maximum of 1000 x 1000 pixels:

-Cloudinary::Uploader.upload("http://res.cloudinary.com/<your_cloud_name>/image/upload/v1392564715/my_image.jpg", :width => 1000, :height => 1000, :crop => "limit", :public_id => "my_image")
+Cloudinary::Uploader.upload("http://res.cloudinary.com/<your_cloud_name>/image/upload/v1392564715/my_image.jpg", :width => 1000, :height => 1000, :crop => "limit", :public_id => "my_image", :invalidate => true)

-Note that if the original image's URL was accessed before, it might get cached in the CDN, so accessing the exact URL might still deliver the original image rather than the resized one.
-For more information:
+Please note the inclusion of `invalidate => true`.
+This is essential because if the original image's URL was accessed before, it might be cached in the CDN.
+Consequently, accessing the same URL may still provide the original image rather than the resized one.